UMass-UAS-Salt-Marsh/marshmap/README.md

 are generated from the base name (or names), with derivation information separated with a double underscore, e.g., `x20Jun22_OTH_Mid_Mica_Ortho__NDVI.tif`.
 See `derive` for details.

-These file names are unsuitable for use in modeling beause they include the site code and the exact date of the flight, both of which would break any attempt to build a model on one or more sites and apply it to others.
+These file names are unsuitable for use in modeling because they include the site code and the exact date of the flight, both of which would break any attempt to build a model on one or more sites and apply it to others.
 The name inconsistencies also make them difficult to use.